Harrisburg, Illinois: Flood of 2008

-Tornado of 2012
+2012 tornado

 Spawned by a weather system that had originated in Kansas, an EF-4 tornado slammed into Harrisburg early on the morning of February 29, 2012.
 The tornado touched down just north of Carrier Mills at 4:51 am, destroyed a church and damaged houses along Town Park Road, and then traveled ENE through the Harrisburg Coal Field just north of Ledford, and then went through Liberty, where it damaged Harrisburg Middle School.
 The tornado then reached the south-western edge of the city at 4:56 am, specifically Dorrisville, which suffered significant property damage, and then churned eastward to Gaskins City which was nearly leveled; seven people were confirmed dead in that area, most killed in an apartment complex that was crushed by another residence, and 110 were injured overall.
 On June 3, another victim died in the hospital from their injuries, raising the death toll to 8.
 Harrisburg Medical Center was also significantly damaged in Gaskins City.
 Peak winds were estimated to have been about 180 mph, and the width of the tornado path was 275 yards, traveling 26.5 miles.
 In Harrisburg, more than 200 houses, and about 25 businesses were destroyed or damaged heavily.
 At least 10 houses and other buildings were leveled completely, and several structures were displaced from their foundations.
 Early estimates indicated nearly 40% of the city was damaged or destroyed.
 The following night, a mandatory curfew was enforced in the effected areas, from 6 p.m. through 6 am.
 Counting the damage and death toll, it was reported to be the worst storm since the Joplin, Missouri, tornado.
 Harrisburg Unit 3 schools were closed until March 5, 2012, and later they offered trauma counseling to students after reopening.

 The Federal Emergency Management Agency and IEMA began doing preliminary damage assessments on March 5, 2012, to determine the need for public assistance.
 The storm damage in Harrisburg dominated national airwaves for several days, with both Anderson Cooper and Diane Sawyer doing special reports.
 Both The New York Times and Chicago Tribune published articles about the resilient history and nature of Harrisburg to rebound from the tornado and floods that have hit the city since its founding in 1889.